nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

     - Level 2 - Heal All / Heal All / Brace
     - Level 1 - TurnRed / Strengthen / EagleEye / WeakMinded / WeakMinded / Genius
     - **Cancel then press Triangle Sort by Innate**
-    - Level 2 - IceBlast after Brace (If you're scared for your Life)
+    - Level 2 - IceBlast after Brace (This is for both Dario and Tyrano Safety)
-    - Level 3 - IceBlast (If you're scared for your Life)
+    - Level 3 - IceBlast (If you're scared for your Life, entirely optional)
-    - Level 4 to Level 6 (Add Level 3 too if Marcy is below 20 Magic) - IceBlast (Fill all slots, if Marcy has 22 Mag leave the top two Level 4 slots open)
+    - Level 4 to Level 6 (Add Level 3 too if Marcy is below 20 Magic) - IceBlast (Fill all Slots, start from 6 to 4)
     - Level 7 - FrogPrince
   - Riddel
-    - **Cancel then press Triangle Sort by Innate**
+    - **Sort by Innate**
     - Level 1 - WeakMinded
 - Head to the Forbidden Island.
 The small island on the Upper Right of the main island and below the Zelbess.
 - **Safety Save Outside**